 – Market risk: The cash value component of universal life insurance is subject to market fluctuations.
 If the investments underperform, it may impact the growth potential of the cash value.

-Understanding the three main types of life insurance is crucial when making a decision about which policy is the best fit for your needs.
+Understanding the three main types of life insurance is crucial when deciding which policy best fits your needs.
 Whether you opt for the simplicity and affordability of term life insurance, the lifelong coverage and cash value growth of whole life insurance, or the flexibility and potential market growth of universal life insurance, having life insurance in place provides financial protection and peace of mind for you and your loved ones.

 Key Takeaways: What Are the 3 Main Types of Life Insurance?

-- Term life insurance provides coverage for a specific period of time.
+- Term life insurance provides coverage for a specific period.

 - Whole life insurance offers lifelong coverage and builds cash value over time.